Open Space: Karel van Laere – Reach (2021)

-For the first Open Space working period at The Grey Space artist Karel van Laere will work on his project Reach from September to November 2021.
-The starting point of this three month residency is his fascination with laparoscopic instruments (robotic tools used for surgery).
+For the first Open Space working period at The Grey Space artist Karel van Laere worked on his project Reach from September to November 2021.
+The starting point of this three month residency was his fascination with laparoscopic instruments (robotic tools used for surgery).

 Laparoscopic instruments are often robotic instruments for laparoscopic treatment (looking into the abdominal cavity with a viewing tube or operating for medical purposes), also known as keyhole surgery.